mlund/faunus/docs/_docs/moves.md

 If `keeppos` is activated, the raw coordinates from the conformation is used, i.e. no rotation and no mass-center overlay.

-By default all information from the conformation is copied in, including charges and particle type.
+By default all information from the conformation is copied (`copy_policy=all`), including charges and particle type.
-To copy only positions, use the `only_positions` flags, useful if the molecule is used with speciation moves.
+To for example copy only positions, use `copy_policy=positions`.
+This can be useful when using speciation moves.

 ### Pivot